KillyMXI/niconico-zapier-app/readme.md

 * <https://site.nicovideo.jp/search-api-docs/snapshot> - documentation for the video search endpoint and TOS (in Japanese);

 * <https://github.com/ra-gg/node-nicovideo-api> - information about user info endpoint is borrowed from that project.
+(Response format is changed slightly since then.)

-Note: the [another version](https://site.nicovideo.jp/search-api-docs/search.html) of the search API was [discontinued](https://blog.nicovideo.jp/niconews/143630.html) at March 31st, 2021.
-There seem to be no way to get user ID for videos from the remaining search API.
+Note: [another version](https://site.nicovideo.jp/search-api-docs/search.html) of the search API was [discontinued](https://blog.nicovideo.jp/niconews/143630.html) at March 31st, 2021.